CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

 {{% filter-item Acronyms and abbreviations %}}

-The first time you refer to an organization or project that uses an acronym, write out the full name and follow with the abbreviation in parentheses.
+The first time you refer to an organization or project that is commonly known by an acronym, write out the full name and follow with the abbreviation in parentheses.

 * **Example:** The General Services Administration (GSA) oversees the business of the U.S. Federal Government.